evansd/whitenoise/README.rst

     $ python -m whitenoise.gzip --help
     usage: gzip.py [-h] [-q] [-f] root [extensions [extensions ...]]

-    Searches for all files inside <root> matching <extensions> and produce gzipped versions with a '.gz' suffix (as long this results in a smaller file.
+    Search for all files inside <root> matching <extensions> and produce gzipped versions with a '.gz' suffix (as long this results in a smaller file.

     positional arguments: